trhd/optargs/README.md

 	# To install the library to the system.
 	$ sudo ninja -C build install

-If used as a meson subproject one can use the variables OPTARGS_BIN to get optargs as a static library, OPTARGS_HDR to locate the optargs.h header file's directory and OPTARGS_SRC to access the optargs' main source file.
+If used as a meson subproject one can use the variables `OPTARGS_BIN` and `OPTARGS_LIB` to access optargs as a static and dynamic library, `OPTARGS_HDR` to locate the optargs' header files' directory and `OPTARGS_SRC` to access the optargs' main source file.

-One can also compile optargs into their own program by just including the optargs.c file in it.
-The compiler define NDEBUG can be used disable optarg's internal assertions (see "man 3 assert").
+It should be pretty straight forward to just include the `optargs.c` in one's own project as well if needed.

 Reporting Bugs, Sending Patches and Giving Feedback